 Transforming Democracy: Claiming Our Power

-Community legal centres are a movement for justice: we challenge the powerful and believe everyone has a right to be heard.
-But attacks on democracy, racist “law and order” politics, and the widening gap between rich and poor are threatening this.
-This year at our State Conference, we invite you to join community legal centre members and our communities and partners in a one day summit that will tackle these big challenges, and think about the role that our movement can play in creating a world where everyone is treated equally by the law.
+This year at our State Conference - Transforming Democracy: Claiming Our Power, we invite you to join community legal centre members and our communities and partners in a one day summit that will tackle these big challenges, and think about the role that our movement can play in creating a world where everyone is treated equally by the law.

 We will be joined by Raquel Willis from the Black Lives Matter movement and the U.S. Transgender Law Centre, to share her knowledge and expertise on organising marginalised communities for transformative social change.
 Raquel is a powerful black transgender activist and writer from the U.S. who was recognised this year as one of America's most influential African Americans on The Root 100, alongside Solange Knowles, Tamika D. Mallory and Patrisse Khan-Cullors.

 We would like to give a special welcome to Aboriginal and Torres Strait Islander peoples, people of colour, LGBTIQ+ people and people from all different walks of life and are committed to making this a safe and inclusive space for all.
 This venue is fully wheelchair accessible.